dsmohiit/Walmart-Sales-Analysis/README.md

 ![Project Pipeline](https://github.com/dsmohiit/Walmart-Sales-Analysis/blob/main/Blank%20diagram.png)

-This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
-We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
-The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and data pipeline creation.
+This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data by utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business problems.
+The project is demonstrating the skills such as data cleaning, data manipulation, exploratory data analysis, data visualization, SQL quering etc.

 ---